FredBonux/BonoCipollone/RASD/1 - Introduction.md

 ### 1.2.1 World Phenomena

-User side
+eMSP side
-- WP1 - User decides to charge the electric vehicle
+- WP1 - eMSP prompts you to start a charging session
-- WP2 - User goes to the Charging Point
+- WP2 - eMSP wants to know the rates offered by the various CPMS
-- WP3 - User connects the Electric vehicle to the Charging Slot
-- WP4 - User disconnects the Electric Vehicle from the Charging Slot
+- WP3 - eMSP wants to book a charging session at a specific charging point

 Charging Point side
-- WP5 - Charging Point starts to provide energy to the Electric Vehicle of the User
-- WP6 - Charging Point ends to provide energy to the Electric Vehicle of the User
 - WP7 - CPO starts the maintenence of a Charging Slot
 - WP8 - CPO completes the maintenence of a Charging Slot
 - WP9 - CPO decides to check view the internal status of a charging station
 - WP10 - CPO decides to set up an energy management policy
 - WP11 - CPO decides to change the price of the energy sold
-- WP13 - CPO decide from whitch DSO acquire energy
+- WP13 - CPO decides to change from whitch DSO acquire energy
-- WP14 - DSO provide energy to the charging station
+- WP14 - DSO provide energy to the charging point

 ### 1.2.2 Shared Phenomena
 Since there is no direct interaction with users, their actions with the CPMS take place through the eMSPs.